fight-against-hate/fight-against-hate/action-plans/What-You-Can-Do-To-Help-Stop-The-Anti-LGBTQ-Backlash.md

 Everyone is welcome, but there is one rule above all: **We fight only for acceptance and the right to live in peace.** We will not support anything that could lead to physical harm to someone else.

-[The vast majority of America does not want these bills.](https://www.pbs.org/newshour/politics/new-poll-shows-americans-overwhelmingly-oppose-anti-transgender-laws)  Sadly, this is _all_ just a [few rich assholes](https://www.outfrontmagazine.com/a-hate-group-is-reportedly-fighting-to-pass-anti-trans-bills/) headquartered in Arizona trying to break the entire damn country.
+[The vast majority of America does not want these bills.](https://www.pbs.org/newshour/politics/new-poll-shows-americans-overwhelmingly-oppose-anti-transgender-laws)  Sadly, this is _all_ just a [few rich buttheads](https://www.outfrontmagazine.com/a-hate-group-is-reportedly-fighting-to-pass-anti-trans-bills/) trying to break the entire country.

 Anyway, here are some things you could help on: